Gustavs Celmiņš: Biography

-In July 1941, after Operation Barbarossa, he, together with Nazi officials, returned to Latvia and regained leadership of Pērkonkrusts.

-After the occupation authorities once again banned Pērkonkrusts in August 1941, Celmiņš continued his outward collaboration with the Germans in the hopes that sizable Latvian military formations would be created.
+In July 1941, after Operation Barbarossa, together with Nazi officials, Celmiņš returned to Latvia and briefly regained leadership of Pērkonkrusts.
+After the German occupation authorities banned Pērkonkrusts a month later, Celmiņš continued his outward collaboration with the Germans in the hopes that sizable Latvian military formations would be created.
 From February 1942, he headed the Committee for Organising Latvian Volunteers (Latviešu brīvprātīgo organizācijas komiteja), the main function of which was the recruitment of Latvian men for the Latvian Auxiliary Police Battalions, known in German as Schutzmannschaften or simply Schuma.
-Aside from front-line combat duties, these battalions were also deployed in anti-partisan operations Latvia and Belarus that included the massacres of rural Jews and other civilians.
+Aside from front-line combat duties, some of these battalions were also deployed in anti-partisan operations in Latvia and Belarus that included the massacres of rural Jews and other civilians.
 This situation was not what Celmiņš had hoped for, and so he began to sabotage the recruitment efforts.
 Because of this, he was later transferred to a job as a minor clerk within the occupation administration.Pērkonkrusts members working within the SD apparatus in occupied Latvia would feed Celmiņš information, some of which he would include in his underground, anti-German publication Brīvā Latvija.
 This eventually led to Celmiņš and his associates being arrested by the Gestapo in 1944, with Celmiņš ending up imprisoned in Flossenbürg concentration camp.

-In late April 1945 he was, together with other prominent concentration camp inmates, transferred to Tyrol where the SS left the prisoners behind.
+In late April 1945, he was, together with other prominent concentration camp inmates, transferred to Tyrol where the SS left the prisoners behind.
 He was liberated by the Fifth U.S. Army on 5 May 1945.

 After World War II, he lived in Italy, where he published the newspaper Brīvā Latvija.
-In 1947 he published the autobiographic book Eiropas krustceļos ("At the Crossroads of Europe").
+In 1947, he published the autobiographic book Eiropas krustceļos ("At the Crossroads of Europe").

-In 1949 he emigrated to the United States.
+In 1949, he emigrated to the United States.
 From 1950 to 1952 he was an instructor at Syracuse University's Armed Forces school in New York state, and beginning in 1951 he was also the director of the Foreign Language program for the US Air Force, and a television lecturer about the USSR and communism.
 From 1954 to 1956 he worked as a manufacturer in Mexico.
 Between 1956 and 1958 he was a librarian at Trinity University in San Antonio, Texas.
 In 1959 he became a professor of Russian studies at St. Mary's University in San Antonio, Texas.
-He died on April 10, 1968 in San Antonio, Texas.
+He died on April 10, 1968, in San Antonio, Texas.